Salix-OS/docs.salixos.org/content/faq/package-update-notifications/_index.md

 ---
-title: "How to get notifications for package updates"
+title: "How to Get Notifications for Package Updates"
-menutitle: "Package update notifications"
+linktitle: "Package Update Notifications"
 ---

 If you have selected the **FULL** set of packages when you installed